thephpleague/csv/docs/upgrading/upgrading-9.0.md

 //the insertion order has changed
 ~~~

-PHP Stream filters are removed once the `Writer` object is freed.
+PHP Stream filters are removed once the CSV object is freed.

 Before: